jovotech/jovo-framework/jovo-integrations/jovo-analytics-googleanalytics/README.md

     new GoogleAnalyticsGoogleAssistant()
 );
 ```
 For configurations, all you need is the Tracking ID of your Google Analytics Account.
 Optionally, you can choose whether you want to track directives, that are not triggered by a user, such as AlexaSkill.AudioPlayer directives.
 Per default, only user-invocated interactions will be tracked.
 By setting enableAutomaticEvents you can disable sending events like unhandled and slot values.
+Additionally you can adjust the googleAnalytics session timeout of the skill to match the timeout specified in the google analytics dashboard (5 minutes is a good value for speech applications).

 ```javascript
 // @language=javascript